TommyHvidhyld/March_Machine_Learning_Madness/README.md

 We also drew on a source for coordinate data to combine with the previous data.

 Please note that with the above dataset, due to the Covid 19 pandemic, the tournament was cancelled in 2020 due to the lockdown.
 We are using this as an oportunity that, in the hypothetical situation that the pandemic didn't occur, how might each of the teams performed in the competition.
+We created predictions from our models on how it would have turned out.

+Our html website shows predictions of schools that were involved, what schools made it and how far in the bracket tournament they made it.
+We also have vizualizations that displays the team's features, and the events of upsets by teams that were not originally ranked high.

 The visualizations that we are using the depict our findings is the following: